mageeanbrown/mageeanbrown.github.io/_projects/bio-inspired.md

     </div>
 </div>
 <div class="caption">
-    On the left, an illustration of the pleopod model, with the relevant angles and swimming cycle phases indicated.
+    On the left, a rendering of the pleopod model, with the relevant angles and swimming cycle phases indicated.
 On the right, an exploded view of the pleopod model's joint.
 There is a bearing to allow for smooth rotation while transitioning to/from the power and recovery strokes.
 </div>

 <div class="row">